esilverm/nhl-api/src/utils/README.md

-# Utils
+# fetch.js

-For this project there are two util files that are being used.
+## What is this?

+This is how I will be fetching the data from the NHL api.
+There are two api endpoints that the site uses.
+There is the statsapi.web.nhl site and then the records.nhl.com/site/api.
+The inclusion of the latter api makes this wrapper "not like the other wrappers".

-## fetch.js
+## Examples

-This file contains our function we will be using to fetch data from the API.
-Here is an example of its possible ways of usage.
+Here are some examples of use for the stats fetch function.

 ```javascript
 // assuming that we are working in the same directory as the file.